-Please see the parallel Hebrew page for letters from The Israeli Society for Community Mental Health, Maccabi, Raanana, Magen (מכתב תודה למשולם גוטליב), Hadassah Medical Center, Out-Patient Treatment for Eating Disorders at Ein Karem Hospital
+Please see the parallel Hebrew page for letters from The Israeli Society for Community Mental Health; Maccabi, Raanana; Magen (מכתב תודה למשולם גוטליב); the directors of Milam, Jerusalem and Yahel, Hadera; Hadassah Medical Center, Out-Patient Treatment for Eating Disorders at Ein Karem Hospital

 Rabbi Abraham J. Twerski, MD, Founder and Medical Director Emeritus of Gateway Rehabilitation Center a not-for-profit drug and alcohol treatment system in western Pennsylvania cited nationally as one of the 12 best drug and alcohol treatment centers by Forbes magazine

 I am pleased to write a letter of support for NEABPD.